ianlewis/lexparse/README.md

 }
 ```

 Multiple expected states can be pushed onto the stack at once.
-Here we can expect a variable name identifier and varible close symbol (`}}`).
-The states are pushed in reverse order so that they are handled in the order listed.
+Here we can
+expect a variable name identifier and variable close symbol (`}}`).
+The states
+are pushed in reverse order so that they are handled in the order listed.

 ```go
 // parseVarStart handles var start (e.g. '{{').